 Under the guidance of ASC 350-40-25, costs incurred during the implementation stage are generally capitalizable, subject to the conditions detailed in the accounting standard.
 Additionally, costs incurred for clearly identifiable upgrades and enhancements after implementation are also generally capitalizable to the extent they provide additional functionality.
-Costs incurred prior to implementation, and costs for training, maintenance, and support services are expensed as incurred.
+Costs incurred prior to implementation, and costs for training, maintenance, and support services, are expensed as incurred.

 Costs capitalized by Ardent and allocated to the Company are included in other assets on the consolidated balance sheet and are amortized over a seven year period.
-At December 31, 2022, the Company had other assets related to allocated capitalized software costs of \$2.3 million.
-Amortization expense for software was \$0.7 million and is included in other operating expenses on the consolidated statement of operations for the year ended December 31, 2022.
+At December 31, 2023, the Company had other assets related to allocated capitalized software costs of \$1.6 million.
+Amortization expense for software was \$0.7 million and is included in other operating expenses on the consolidated income statement for the year ended December 31, 2023.